 Drama and performance form a major part of life at Shrewsbury International School.

 From the first days at school, children in our Early Years classes find their voice through singing, dancing and acting.
-As they get older, pupils progress to class-led assemblies, performance poetry and whole year group productions to packed houses in the Memorial Hall.
+As they get older, pupils progress to class-led assemblies, performance poetry, whole year group productions and auditioned performances to packed houses in the Memorial Hall.

-In recognition of our commitment to the performing arts, Shrewsbury offers scholarships to Drama students who demonstrate talent, passion and commitment – and who will continue to develop their stagecraft after school.
+In recognition of our commitment to the Performing Arts, Shrewsbury offers scholarships to Drama students who demonstrate talent, passion and commitment – and who will continue to develop their stagecraft in life after school.

-The School’s main annual production (Senior School) takes place in Term 1.
+The School’s main annual production (Senior School) takes place in Term 1 or Term 2, the most recent being a Musical production, involving extensive collaboration with the music department.
+It is hoped that musical productions will alternate with plays every other year going forward.
 There are normally three performances on consecutive nights, featuring upwards of 40 performers plus backstage crew.
-Recent productions have included an adaptation of Shakespeare’s Romeo and Juliet, and Timberlake Wertenbaker’s Ash Girl.
+Recent play performances have included an adaptation of Shakespeare’s Romeo and Juliet and Timberlake Wertenbaker’s Ash Girl, whilst musical productions have included Sister Act and High School Musical.

-The popular House SceneFest competition, which takes place over two consecutive night in term 2, sees performers from different houses collaborating in productions of a set theme, hoping to earn the coveted SceneFest Trophy for their house.
+The popular House SceneFest competition takes place bi-annually, in years where the main school production is a play rather than a musical.
+SceneFest runs over two consecutive nights, and sees performers from different houses collaborating in productions of a set theme, hoping to earn the coveted SceneFest Trophy for their House.

 In addition to these events, the annual Fusion event, a series of individual sketches, musical performances, poetry, dance and comedy, provides an opportunity for students to take the creative lead, and is one of the most varied and popular events in the school calendar.